Tnixc/collect/READING_LIST_FEATURE.md

   - "Add to Reading List" with book icon (when not in list)
   - "Remove from Reading List" with filled book icon (when in list)
 - Added separator before delete/show in finder actions for better organization
+- Filtered out "Uncategorized" from the "Add to Category" submenu (users cannot explicitly add to Uncategorized)

 ### 4. Context Menu Integration

-The reading list functionality is accessible through right-click context menus on file cards:
+The reading list and recent view functionality is accessible through the sidebar and context menus:

+**Reading List:**
+- Right-click on any PDF card to add/remove from reading list
 - **Add to Reading List**: Appears when file is not in the reading list
 - **Remove from Reading List**: Appears when file is already in the reading list
 - The menu item dynamically changes based on the current state
 - Uses appropriate SF Symbol icons (`book` and `book.fill`)

+**Recent View:**
+- Click "Recent" in the sidebar to view recent activity
+- Shows two sections with the most recently opened and added files
+- Each section displays up to 3 files
+- All standard card actions are available (open, edit, categorize, etc.)

 ## User Experience